Collision Detection¶

 Collision Detection and World Item¶

-Configuring settings for a virtual world as a whole
+Configure settings for the entire virtual world

 Creating a World Item¶

-Associating a Body Model¶
+Associating Body Models¶

 Note